Predicting the future of cities

 - Property level demographic and network demand forecasts are exported as a spatial layer, allowing the forecasts to be used by network modelling packages and viewed as map layers.

 Forecaz is a tool that allows significant improvements in the conversion of planning densities, constraints and assumptions into demographic and demand forecasts.
 By automating and providing a repeatable and reliable forecasting process, Forecaz significantly improves the detail and quality of development urban growth forecasts and assumptions.

 Forecaz has successfully been used by Local Government Authorities (LGA) and water utilities to model large complex local government areas such as the City of Gold Coast (CoGC).
 The City of Gold Coast is Australia’s second-largest city, with a devise mix of land use development that includes mixed-use multi-level residential and non-residential development, industrial, retail, commercial, tourism and low and high-density residential.
 Urban growth within this area is both infill development with increasing dwelling densifications and broad-hectare greenfield development.
 Forecaz has been implemented by CoGC to produce an evidence-based urban growth model for the city.
 Forecaz has been utilised to produce parcel level planning assumptions for the city’s latest Local Government Infrastructure Plan (LGIP).

 Forecaz can also model small regional local government areas such as Corangamite in Victoria.
 With a population of approximately 16,000 people, the council area is predominately rural land that has limited growth opportunities.
 There is a small amount of urban growth occurring in the small regional towns throughout the council area.
 The Forecaz model of the region’s future land use allocations has been used to assess the region’s potential for future tourism development.

-Please contact us for further information or a demostration of Forecaz.
+Please contact us for further information or a demonstration of Forecaz.